blankaex/blog/_posts/2019-11-30-pokemon-oc.md

 This lifestyle, while enjoyable, grew stale as one would expect.
 Elesa had become ever so slightly homesick, and had also been neglecting her duties as a model and gym leader.
 Albert was also curious about the Unova region, and was hoping to test his skills against other trainers as strong as Elesa.

-Naturally, the two found themselves bidding farewell to the Hoenn region.
+Eventually, the two found themselves bidding farewell to the Hoenn region.
 Unsurprisingly, the titles of Hoenn Champion were snapped up promptly by eager trainers in the following tournaments, but the Steel and Electric pair had their own agenda that they would see to with their Pokémon once they had settled down in Unova.

 _Never to be continued..._